sanriodev/aandm_backend_gin/README.md

-# Watt's good?
+# Server for aandm App

-The classic `Watt's up?-Api` rewritten in go for simplicity and blazingly fast performance!
+The classic `aandm-API` rewritten in go for simplicity and blazingly fast performance!

 ### Api basepath